What to Expect

 We understand that you may have some questions and anxiety about your surgery – everyone does.
 We want you to know that at East Paris Surgical Center outpatient ophthalmic surgery and laser treatment is our specialty.
 We will do everything possible to make you feel relaxed and comfortable.

 You will be contacted by the East Paris Surgical Center staff a few days prior to your surgery for pre-registration.
 This will provide the staff an opportunity to relay important information to you about your surgery and give you a chance to ask questions.
-You may call us at (616) 464-3430 within one week prior to surgery to leave us your daytime phone number.

 Your physician may have ordered some pre-operative (pre-surgery) testing (such as a physical, blood test, EKG) to be completed prior to the day of surgery.
 In some instances, it may be up to you to have those tests completed.
 If they have not been completed before the day of surgery, your surgery may need to be rescheduled.